 It is significant that this account of a dream visitation by an early Christian father involves a former cult center of one of the Egyptian deities most closely associated with astral travel.
 In Greek, Lycopolis means “City of the Wolf”.
 The “wolf” in question is the jackal- (or dog-) headed god Wepwawet, whose name means “Opener of the Ways”.

 Wepwawet is similar to Anubis in both attributes and functions.
 Both are divine gatekeepers and psychomps — soul-guides — for both the living and the dead.
-In early times, Wepwawet was a god of Upper (or southern) Egypt while Anubis was worshipped in Lower (or northern) Egypt; later, they became syncretized.
+In early times, Wepwawet was a god of Upper (or southern) Egypt while Anubis was worshiped in Lower (or northern) Egypt; later, they became syncretized.
 Special to Wepwawet is the function of serving as a scout and bodyguard for the pharaoh and his generals.
 His image appears on the shedshed, the battle standard of Upper Egypt, and he is often depicted in battle gear carrying a mace and a bow.
 So it is interesting that John of Lycopolis was valued by generals as a battle seer and is said to have provided accurate forecasts of the outcome of the Emperor Theodosius’ struggles with opposing armies and rebels.

 The primary source on John of Lycopolis and his dream visitation is The History of the Monks of Egypt, an anonymous account of a journey by a group of seven brothers from a monastery on the Mount of Olives to the desert fathers in Egypt in the 380s.
 The author does not expound on the past history of Lycopolis, whose former residents included the great experiential philosopher Plotinus as well as a jackal-headed god.
 But the world of the Monks of Egypt is a magical landscape where ascetic superheroes work miracles, do battle with evil spirits — and operate on the astral as well as the physical plane.
 The desert holy men live in a separate reality.
 “Some of them do not even know that another world exists on earth or that evil is found in cities.”
 Yet “it is clear to all who dwell there that through them, the world is kept in being.”